xtuml/mc/doc/notes/8719_key_letter_pragmas.int.md

 4.1 On MASL import use the pragma to populate the key letters field of the class and discard the pragma (do not carry it around in the model).
+4.1.1 For terminators, import the key letters pragma into the description.
 4.2 On MASL export use the value of the class key letters field to generate the pragma statement for object key letters.
-4.3 Provide some form of configuration option enabling the user to disable generation of the pragma statement for object key letters.
+4.3 Provide some form of configuration option enabling the user to disable generation of the pragma statement for key letters for both classes and terminators.
+4.3.1 When this option is active, the full name for classes and terminators is used for naming files.

 5. Work Required
 ----------------